chrysg0/BSE_Template_Portfolio/index.md

 In future milestones, the challenges to be addressed include:

-The eyes in image recognition detect the mouth as the eyes The ears are not being detected,
+- The eyes in image recognition detect the mouth as the eyes
+- The ears are not detected

 To complete the project, the following steps will be taken in the next milestones:

-Setup Email Notifications for Raspberry Pi Facial Recognition
+- Setup Email Notifications for Raspberry Pi Facial Recognition

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>